Financial-Times/dotcom-reliability-kit/docs/getting-started/logging-errors.md

     }
     ```

+    You may also want to differentiate between `4xx` and `5xx` errors by logging them with a level of "warn" or "error" respectively to indicate the different criticality of these types of errors.

   * If an error is not recoverable at all and throws the app into an unstable state, e.g. an initial database connection cannot be established, then consider a level of "fatal" or "critical" if your logger supports it (currently [n-logger](https://github.com/Financial-Times/n-logger) does not support critical logs but we'll be investigating adding this in future).